 - The value of using consumer data

-If you have any queries or require further information about this event, please contact the CLOSER Communications and Events Assistant, Jennie Blows (firstname.lastname@example.org).
+If you have any queries or require further information about this event, please contact the CLOSER Communications and Events Officer, Jennie Blows (email@example.com).

 About the webinar series

-This March, the ESRC’s funded data resources will run a series of collaborative webinars highlighting the wide range of data sources ready and waiting to be explored and utilised by researchers and academics.
-Split into four separate sessions, each focusing on a different research topic, the series aims to help novice as well as experienced data users discover new data sources that could aid their own investigations.
-The research topics to be featured are as follows:
+In March 2019, the ESRC’s funded data resources ran a series of collaborative webinars highlighting the wide range of data sources ready and waiting to be explored and utilised by researchers and academics.
+Split into four separate sessions, each focusing on a different research topic, the series aimed to help novice as well as experienced data users discover new data sources that could aid their own investigations.
+The research topics featured were:

-Each hour long webinar will consist of 2-3 presentations from expert researchers, examples of how different data sources have been used in real research case studies, as well as time set aside for participants to pose questions and ask our presenters for advice.
+Each hour long webinar consisted of 2-3 presentations from expert researchers, examples of how different data sources have been used in real research case studies, as well as time set aside for participants to pose questions and ask our presenters for advice.